programminghistorian/ph-submissions/lessons/gravity-model.md

 **Pearson's Correlation Coefficient**

 Pearson's correlation coefficient can be calculated long-hand but it's a rather long calculation in this case, requiring 64 numbers.
 There are some great video tutorials in English available online if you would like to see a walk-through of how to do the calculations long-hand.[^17] There are also a number of online calculators that will calculate "r" for you if you provide the data.
-Given the large number of digits to compute, I would recommend a good online calculator designed to make this calculation.
+Given the large number of digits to compute, I would recommend a website with a built in tool designed to make this calculation.
+Make sure you choose a reputable site, such as one offered by a university.

 **Calculating $$s_{y}$$ & $$s_{x}$$ (Standard Deviation)**